INMAS-Math/INMAS-Math.github.io/README.md

 projects, which were coordinated through the efforts of specialist Project Developers based at the hubs.
 The network structure enabled sharing of resources and best practices, and layed the groundwork for scaling up in future.
-The research impact of the project was substantial to the organizations engaged with the network, both companies and universities.
+The research impact of the project was substantial to the organizations engaged with the network, for both companies and universities.
 Interns participated in the creation of new tools that lead to greater efficiency, producvity, and profitability for the companies.
 Additionally, a few of these problems arising from industry found